artob/ar.to/notes/lviv.rst

   Excellent service in English.
   ₴250 for a cut and shave (1h).
   Reserve a day in advance via the website.
+  Note that they will call to confirm/remind a few hours prior to appointment, you will need to pick up.

 Dentists
 --------